QD-MAPPER: A Quality Diversity Framework to Automatically Evaluate Multi-Agent Path Finding Algorithms in Diverse Maps: Map Generation Approach

 \subsection{Diversity Measures}

-We aim to select diversity measures such that the generated maps are diverse in terms of (1) general hardness towards all algorithms to analyze whether the general hardness of a map aligns with the hardness to a specific algorithm, and (2) spatial arrangement of the obstacles to generate maps of different patterns.
+We select diversity measures such that the generated maps are diverse in (1) general hardness towards all algorithms to analyze whether the general hardness of a map aligns with the hardness to a specific algorithm, and (2) spatial arrangement of the obstacles to generate maps of different patterns.

 \mysubsubsection{General Hardness.} To measure the general hardness of a map, the most commonly used metric is the number of obstacles.
 The number of obstacles in a map affects the space available to resolve collisions as well as the search space of the algorithms.
 Therefore, diversifying it would give a range of difficulties.
-We also consider two metrics that are proposed specifically to reflect the hardness of a map: the standard deviation of Betweenness Centrality (std of BC)~\cite{ewing2022BC} and $\lambda_2$~\cite{ren2024MAPFhard}.
-To compute the std of BC, we search for the shortest path between every pair of empty spaces in the map and then calculate the standard deviation of the usage of all empty spaces.
-The higher the std of BC, the more congestion and the harder the MAPF problem.
-To compute $\lambda_2$ of a map, we view the map as a graph $G(V, E)$, and compute the second-smallest eigenvalue of the normalized Laplacian matrix of $G$. \citet{ren2024MAPFhard} shows empirically that $\lambda_2$ is correlated with the hardness of the map.
+We also consider two metrics that are proposed specifically to reflect the hardness of a map: the standard deviation of Betweenness Centrality (Std of BC)~\cite{ewing2022BC} and $\lambda_2$~\cite{ren2024MAPFhard}.

+The Betweenness Centrality of an empty space is the fraction of all possible shortest paths in the map that pass through it.
+We use the Std of BC here to measure the congestion in the map.
+The second smallest eigenvalue (known as $\lambda_2$) of the normalized Laplacian matrix of different maps is also claimed to be correlated to the difficulty of the maps~\cite{ren2024MAPFhard}.

+\mysubsubsection{Spatial Arrangement.} In addition to the hardness of the maps, we want to diversify the spatial arrangement of the maps, making the generated maps stylistically diverse.
+We first consider the KL divergence of the tile pattern distribution~\cite{fontaine2020illuminating} between the tile pattern distribution of the generated map and a set of maps selected from the MAPF benchmark~\cite{SternSoCS19}.